top of page

 Internal controls

-•  Treasurer’s Receipts.
-The treasurer should have receipts and numbered duplicates for everything paid
+2. Treasurer’s Receipts: The treasurer should have receipts and numbered duplicates for everything paid out in their custody.

-•  Check.
-The treasurer shall keep personal custody of any signature stamps and maintain a log for every
+3. Checks: The treasurer shall keep personal custody of any signature stamps and maintain a log for every check written.

 Policy History: